 At the Polygon School we operate a strong ethos of inclusion and enjoyment in all subjects, whilst building confidence and raising the self-esteem of our pupils.
 We believe our pupils can learn many valuable transferrable skills through participation including teamwork, problem solving, communication and resilience.
 Our department aims to provide pupils with many opportunities to build these skills as well as the subject knowledge that they will be able to use to inform the choices they make and to enrich their environment.

 Key Stage 3 (Years 7-9)

-    Science teaching at The Polygon School aims to give all pupils a strong understanding of the world around them whilst acquiring specific skills and knowledge to help them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of science, today and for the future.
-At The Polygon School, scientific enquiry skills are embedded in each topic the pupils study and these topics are revisited and developed throughout their time at school as well as incorporating cross-curriculum themes such as PSHE and British Values.
+The overall aim is to give pupils an understanding of the world around them whilst acquiring specific skills and knowledge to help them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of Science, today and for the future.
+At The Polygon School scientific enquiry skills are embedded in each topic the pupils study and these topics are revisited and developed throughout their time at school as well as incorporating cross-curriculum themes such as PE, PSHE and British Values.

 Key Stage 4 (Years 10-11)

 As a department, we expect positive outcomes for pupils and expect to see progress and engagement across the school.
-Positive progress can be monitored through emotional literacy data, progress in class books, and achievement of accredited awards.
-We also support our pupils by signposting potential career pathways and opportunities for further education in STEM subjects.
+Positive progress can be monitored through emotional literacy data, progress in class books and achievement of accredited awards.